 Erizon uses innovative techniques grounded in science to deliver effective, environmentally friendly revegetation, dust suppression and erosion control solutions for Australia’s mining, oil & gas, civil and infrastructure projects.
-View Product Guide Download Capability Statement

 Download Capability Statement

-Hydromulching is a vegetation process that involves spraying a slurry of water, seed, fertiliser, cellulosic mulch, tracking dye and a binder/tackifier on damaged and depleted soils to provide fast, economical and efficient revegetation.
+Hydromulching is a vegetation process that involves spraying a slurry of water, seed, fertiliser, cellulosic mulch, tracking dye, and a binder/tackifier on damaged and depleted soils to provide fast, economical and efficient revegetation.

-Sprayed from a specially designed hydroseeding truck referred to as a hydroseeder, the truck keeps the mixture agitated during application, ensuring even coverage.
+The mixture sprayed from a specially designed hydroseeding truck is kept agitated during the application, ensuring even coverage.

-It’s not unusual to see significant growth within a few weeks which, during the early stages of germination and growth, can provide relief to the landowner.
+It’s not unusual to see significant growth within a few weeks which, during the early stages of germination and growth, can provide much relief to the landowner.